-- Name: use a naming convention to set up tasks so you can quickly identify where the task falls in the order and who should complete it (the name should include: role, what the task is, description of task being done).
-Task names are often an overlooked tool; however, they are quite valuable when used correctly.
-In fact, when used consistently, task names can actually help staff understand the progress of a file just by looking at the list of current active tasks.
+- Name: use a naming convention to set up tasks to quickly identify where the task falls in the order and who should complete it (the name should include: the role, what the task is, description of the task being done).
+Task names are an often overlooked tool but are valuable when used correctly.
+In fact, when used consistently, task names can help staff understand a file’s progress just by looking at the list of current active tasks.

 - Start trigger: assign when the task should start.
 It’s important to trigger a task only when it’s possible to start working on that particular task.
 “Task tracking dashboards are useless if most of the files tasks are started at one time but cannot actually be completed until a later point,” Brown says.

 - Work: a single task should track a single activity versus an entire set of activities.
 For example, “create a closing package” should be divided into multiple activities such as “get closing documents from the lender” and “email documents back to the lender.”
 Defining the work being tracked by a task can often help managers surface over or underused tasks.